GSAK (Geocaching Swiss Army Knife)

 Macros (automating GSAK)

-Jump to: command/function summary database variables system variables
+Jump to: Alpha List Category List database variables system variables Forms

 GSAK has automation or macro (or scripting) support in the form of a macro language.
 Macros comprise of lines of code written to a plain text file.
 The default extension for a GSAK macro is .gsk.
 You can create a macro file using a text editor such as GSAK's macro editor.
 The lines of the macro can include commands, variables, expressions and internal functions.